 You can also have your student loans forgiven if you repay them under an income-driven repayment plan.
 This requires you to make monthly payments in proportion to your discretionary income, usually over 20 or 25 years.
 Any remaining balance after this period will be forgiven and likely considered taxable income.

-The COVID-19 pandemic has also brought about federal student loan relief, as the government decided to defer payments borrowers must make without accruing interest.
-The Department of Education initially suspended loan payments, quickly followed by an extension through September 30, 2020, with the passage of the CARES Act, and finally by an additional executive order extending the suspension through December 31, 2020.
+The COVID-19 pandemic has brought about federal student loan relief, as the government decided to defer payments borrowers must make without accruing interest.
+The Department of Education initially suspended loan payments, quickly followed by an extension through September 30, 2020, with the passage of the CARES Act, and finally by an additional executive order extending the suspension through January 31, 2022.

 Situations that can cause a tax bomb

 Forgiving a federal student loan balance, and the resulting tax bomb, primarily impacts borrowers who use income-driven repayment plans.
 These payment plans last for a set amount of time, typically 20 or 25 years, and require you to pay between 10% and 20% of your discretionary income until you repay the loan.